 Cyber Forensics and Incident Response (CyFIR) Track

-The CyFIR track prepares students in information security and digital investigations through a skill-based curriculum using state-of-the-art software.
+Taught by instructors from Carnegie Mellon's CERT Division, the CyFIR track prepares students in information security and digital investigations through a skill-based curriculum using state-of-the-art software.

-Is the CyFIR Track right for you?
+Is the CyFIR track right for me?

 Through the track, you will develop the skills necessary to search for and analyze digital evidence on computer systems using professional methods.
 You will use these skills to investigate cybersecurity breaches to determine and implement effective solutions.